FredericGariepy/LighthouseLabs/PKM/W2/D5/project/[STEP 1].md

 - Completed the research for case study Cat Scan II
 - Understood the process of discovering asset vulnerabilities and how to rate & prioritize risks

+---

 1. Assets + OS/Software versions
+> Find the OS and Software versions on each VM, make steps replicable.
+---
 # Assets
 - ## Windows Server, runs: (S) (SM)
     - ### Windows OS